Ilocos Sur: Culture

 The Ilocos Sur Museum, founded on August 22, 1970, has a collection of cultural treasures which include art include paintings, centuries-old sculptures, pieces of carved furniture, and relics of Spanish European and Chinese cultures that had influenced Ilocano life for centuries.

-Chapters of Philippine history and religion are found in the Crisólogo collections which includes family heirlooms, centuries –old "santos" (religious statuettes made of wood or ivory), other ivory images, Vienna furniture, marble-topped tables, ancient-carved beds, rare Chinese porcelains, jars and jarlettes, lamps, Muslim brass wares, and Spanish and Mexican coins.
+Chapters of Philippine history and religion are found in the Crisólogo collections which includes family heirlooms, centuries-old "santos" (traditional Philippine Roman Catholic religious icons carved from wood or ivory), other ivory images, Vienna furniture, marble-topped tables, ancient-carved beds, rare Chinese porcelains, jars and jarlettes, lamps, Muslim brass wares, and Spanish and Mexican coins.

 The Syquia collections, including then President Elpidio Quirino's memorabilia, vie in quality with the Crisólogo collections.
 But in the midst of a fire scare in Vigan in the late 1908s and 1990s, the relics in the Syquia Mansion were transferred to Manila for safekeeping.

 UNESCO Recognitions in Ilocos Sur

 UNESCO has inscribed two Ilocos Sur sites in the World Heritage List.